Onion Honey performs at Tunes for Trees music festival on June 22nd.

 Joni NehRita performs at Tunes for Trees.

 The Tunes for Trees concert was open to everyone, and because it was set outdoors in a park, people flowed in and out of the event freely.
-10 bands lined up to perform, and interestingly, there were dedicated time slots for environmental speakers.
+10 bands lined up to perform, and interestingly, there were dedicated time slots for environmental speakers as well.
 It just seemed natural to the organizers.
 “We had a stage,” Keenan says.
-On the Tunes for Trees’ stage were local activists, politicians, experts, and even some of the musicians who played for the concert, all connecting the audience to the environment.
-They spoke on topics ranging from climate change to deforestation, from plastic pollution to becoming a vegetarian.
+Connecting the audience to the environment on the Tunes for Trees’ stage were local activists, politicians, experts, and even some of the musicians who played for the concert.
+They spoke on topics ranging from climate change to deforestation, plastic pollution to becoming a vegetarian.

 Tunes for Trees organizer, Keenan Reimer-Watts, probably talking about trees!

 Another bold initiative the organizers took on was making their first Tunes for Trees event zero-waste.
 It wasn’t easy for them.
 The electricity needed to run stage equipment was hard to find in the middle of Waterloo Park, and renting a battery pack to power the stage proved to be too expensive to justify.
 A gas generator had to be used, but to compensate they had Bullfrog Power offset the emissions.
 Their zero-waste food option fell through, so they tried to minimize their waste impact by providing chickpea burritos with compostable wax wraps instead.
 Luckily, people were mindful when disposing of their waste and the environmental impact was very little.
 But none of this has dampened the organizers’ enthusiasm for zero-waste or other ambitious environmental goals.
 Next year, they’re planning to shoot even higher by having bicycles volunteers could ride to generate electricity for the stage.